msei99/pbgui/README.md

 Copy the start.bat.example to start.bat
 Edit pbguipath in the start.bat to your pbgui installation path Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

+## v1.26 (13-11-2024)
+- VPS-Manager always build rust when update v7 passivbot
+- VPS-Manager show status of PBGui Master
+- VPS-Manager selectbox for easy switch between VPS
+- VPS-Manager add option for delete a VPS
+- VPS-Manager Bugfix for unknown vps hosts
+- Bugfixes vol_mcap
+- Select logfile size and view reverse for speed up big logfiles
+- Bugfix API-Editor don't let you delete users that are used by pb7
+- Bugfix Load v7 users wihtout need to have pb6 installed
+- Show a OK when paths for pb6,pb7 and venvs are correct
+- Remove /../.. from paths
+- No longer need to restart passivbot 7 instances when dynamic_ignore select new coins
+- More small bugfixes

 ## v1.25 (10-11-2024)
 - Rewrite Config Module